Fowler–Noll–Vo hash function: FNV-0 hash (deprecated)

 The above pseudocode has the same assumptions that were noted for the FNV-1 pseudocode.

 A consequence of the initialisation of the hash to 0 is that empty messages and all messages consisting of only the byte 0, regardless of their length, hash to 0.

 Use of the FNV-0 hash is deprecated except for the computing of the FNV offset basis for use as the FNV-1 and FNV-1a hash parameters.

 FNV offset basis

-There are several different FNV offset basis for various bit lengths.
-These FNV offset basis are computed by computing the FNV-0 from the following 32 octets when expressed in ASCII:
+There are several different FNV offset bases for various bit lengths.
+These offset bases are computed by computing the FNV-0 from the following 32 octets when expressed in ASCII: